 Deck Foreman - AB Bridge Watch

-Geoff is a certified level 3 rigging inspector and has over 15 years of operational experience in the Middle East Offshore Industry.
-Geoff worked through the ranks on offshore cable laying ships and barges in various major project in the region as an employee of McDermott Offshore.
-He brings a tremendous amount of the experience and expertise in the operation of LeeWay Odyssey's deck equipment.
+Geoff is a Marine and Industrial Rigger, and is also a member of the CCGA.
+He also holds a level 3 rigging inspector certification.
+Geoff has over 15 years of operational experience in the Middle East, Asian Pacific, and the Caspian Sea offshore construction industry.
+Geoff worked through the ranks on offshore cable-laying ships and DLB barges, and PLB barges in various major projects as an employee of J. Ray McDermott M.E.
+He brings a tremendous amount of the experience and expertise to the operation of LeeWay Odyssey's deck equipment.